Best and worst energy companies

 Although you can contact most energy companies by email, live chat and social media, the majority of us still choose to pick up the phone to speak with our energy company.

-We conduct snapshot undercover investigations to reveal how long customers have to wait for their phone calls to be answered by a human being.
+We conducted snapshot undercover investigations to reveal how long customers have to wait for their phone calls to be answered by a human being.
 We also contact energy suppliers via live chat (if they offer it) or email or online form (if they don’t offer live chat) to find out how long it takes to get a response that isn’t an automated acknowledgement.

 In our latest investigation in September and October 2019, we contacted energy suppliers a total of 852 times.
 We made 432 phone calls to 36 energy companies, sent 420 emails, online form requests and live chat messages.

 Which energy companies are quickest?

 Answering the phone quickly is not impossible.
 So Energy managed to answer calls to its customers in just 38 seconds on average, making it the fastest energy supplier to put us through to a human.

 Overall there were six firms that put us through to a human in under a minute on average this year, and another four kept us waiting less than two minutes on average.